Why the most boring midterm race in America matters big time

 In other words, it's an utterly unremarkable race — which makes it a fascinating test of the 2018 Democratic wave.

-That's because, in this district, the "generic Democrat" facing the "generic Republican" should not be able to win this seat.
+That's because, in this district, the "generic Democrat" facing the "generic Republican" shouldn't be able to win this seat.

-North Carolina's 2nd congressional district was drawn by Republican lawmakers in one of the most notoriously gerrymandered states to favor their side in good times and bad.
-The lines changed in 2016 after courts ruled they had discriminated against black voters, but Trump still won the district by almost 10 points and Holding won by more than 13 points.
+North Carolina's 2nd Congressional District was drawn by Republican lawmakers in one of the most notoriously gerrymandered states to favor their side in good times and bad.
+The lines changed in 2016 after courts ruled that they had discriminated against black voters, but Trump still won the district by almost 10 points, and Holding won by more than 13 points.

 Yet, somehow, despite lacking any of the excitement or intrigue of other races, it's become a premier contest, albeit a quiet one.
-Outside groups on both sides, including the Congressional Leadership Fund, the Democratic Congressional Campaign Committee, and Women Vote, have poured in over $3 million to influence the outcome, according to OpenSecrets.
+Outside groups on both sides, including the Congressional Leadership Fund, the Democratic Congressional Campaign Committee and Women Vote, have poured in over $3 million to influence the outcome, according to OpenSecrets, the database of political contributions maintained by the nonprofit Center for Responsive Politics.

-"We're a really good weather vane for how good a night the Democrats will have nationally," said Mac McCorkle, a public policy professor at Duke University and former Democratic strategist.
+"We're a really good weather vane for how good a night the Democrats will have nationally," said former Democratic strategist Mac McCorkle, a public policy professor at Duke University.

 "In previous years, I leaned more Republican, but we may need more of a change this time," Dulce Garcia, 21, said as she waited in line to vote, where she was still undecided.
 "I just don't agree with what's been going on.”